Martial Law Soldiers Marching

 Don’t Dress in Camo

 If you wear military-style clothing, you risk a confrontation with military personnel.
-Your ultimate goal during martial law is to become the “gray man” and be less visible.
+Your goal during martial law is to become the “gray man” and be less visible.

 Keep the Peace